platinum-browser/Platinum-Legacy/README.md

 </tr>
 </table>

-This section will update automatically as we get contribut*o*rs.
+This section will update automatically as we get contributors.